10 Tips to Optimize Your DynamoDB Costs

 3. Be aware of huge blobs

-Saving images in DynamoDB can quickly skyrocket costs.
-It's very inefficient, and you should rather store all images or linked assets in S3 and save the URL pointing to it in DDB.
+Saving images or large binary objects (blobs) in DynamoDB can quickly skyrocket costs.
+It's very inefficient, and you should rather store all images or linked assets in S3 and save the URL pointing to it in DynamoDB.
 If that's not an option, consider using compression algorithms like gzip to make blobs smaller before saving them.
+Additionally, consider breaking down large blobs into smaller chunks if they must be stored in DynamoDB.

 4. Prefer queries over scans

 DynamoDB has two ways of fetching a set of records from it: Query and Scan.
-While the query is using partition and sort key to get the desired piece of data fast and directly, the scan, on the other hand, is "scanning" through your whole table.
-The difference here is that while in Query, you are charged only for items which are returned, in scan case, you're being charged for all the rows scanned, not the total amount of items returned.
+While the query uses partition and sort key to get the desired piece of data fast and directly, the scan, on the other hand, is "scanning" through your whole table.
+The difference here is that while in Query, you are charged only for items which are returned, in the case of Scan, you're being charged for all the rows scanned, not the total amount of items returned.
+Therefore, always prefer queries over scans to minimize read costs.

 5. Avoid strongly consistent reads and transactions where possible

-DynamoDB uses eventually consistent data model.
+DynamoDB uses an eventually consistent data model.
 It means that updates are propagated across all storage locations, usually within one second or less.
 However, DynamoDB supports strongly consistent reads too, but with an additional cost.
-Strongly consistent reads require a double amount of Read request/capacity units than the eventually consistent reads.
+Strongly consistent reads require double the amount of Read request/capacity units than eventually consistent reads.
+Similarly, transactions also incur additional costs due to the two-phase commit protocol they use.

 6. When using GSIs, think about Attribute Projections